dr-koehler-ai/Sepsis-Clinical-Analytics-Project-V1/README.md

 # Clinical Sepsis Analytics Dashboard (V1)

+A patient-level exploratory data analysis of ICU time-series data to investigate clinical differences between Sepsis and Non-Sepsis patients.

+Built using Python, Pandas, Seaborn, and real-world clinical data.

 ## Overview

 This project analyzes ICU patient data to explore clinical differences between patients who develop sepsis and those who do not.